Live Life More Comfortably by Relieving Your Shoulder Pain

 What does a physical therapy treatment plan for shoulder pain look like?

 Physical therapy is a natural, simple, and comfortable way to relieve shoulder pain without the use of harmful drugs or invasive surgery.
-Our Dunes Plaza and Sand Creek physical therapists have treated a variety of conditions that cause shoulder pain, with many patients experiencing improvement and relief after only a few short sessions.
+Our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapists have treated a variety of conditions that cause shoulder pain, with many patients experiencing improvement and relief after only a few short sessions.

 Physical therapists are movement specialists who are trained to prevent and monitor pain using a variety of diagnostic tests and methods.